Best HydraFacial in Bangalore | Augusté Skin Facial Bangalore

 • Diabetes & insulin resistance: Acanthosis Nigricans is often linked to high insulin levels.

-• Thyroid disorders Can affect skin texture and pigmentation.
+• Thyroid disorders Can affect skin tone, and pigmentation.

-• Hormonal imbalances: PCOS and other hormonal shifts can cause pigmentation changes.
+• Hormonal imbalances: PCOS, birth control and other hormonal shifts can cause pigmentation changes.

 Skin-Related Causes